Measures

 This link has more detailed information about the tables and graphs showing the equivalence between the force measured by the penetrometer and the pressure applied to the sensor (in ranges according to DIN).

-This digital penetrometer offers the best accuracy and resolution available compared to analogue penetrometers.
-On important advantage, aside from having three different penetrating sensors, it eliminates the need to purchase multiple analogue devices required to perform the same functions as this PCE-PTR 200 digital penetrometer.
+This digital penetrometer offers the best accuracy and resolution compared to analogue penetrometers.
+Aside from having three different penetrating sensors, it eliminates the need to purchase multiple analogue devices required to perform the same functions as this PCE-PTR 200 digital penetrometer.

 Technical specifications